 Through my experience in participatory journalism I am often asked to speak at conferences.
 This list is not exhaustive.
 Between journalism schools and conferences I tend to do some form of public speaking several times a month.
 I have done a poor job of keeping track of every speaking occasion, even the more notable ones.
 I have also been a “judge” in various journalism related contests.

-These first three videos are indicative of other speaking events.
+These first few videos are indicative of other speaking events.

 Journalism Week at West Virginia University

 A roundtable conversation

 - Resource for Poynter’s Playground: 200 Moments that Transformed Journalism

 - Guest co-host of Al Jazeera’s The Stream: June 6th and 7th.